 118. Most businesses that operate in the extractive sector sell their products to industrial customers and they are not of a type commonly sold to consumers.
-But some derivative products - including precious gemstones (e.g. cut and polished diamonds, emeralds), precious metals (e.g. gold, silver, and platinum) and consumer hydrocarbons (e.g. petrol, diesel and natural gas) - are of a type commonly sold to consumers.
+But some derivative products - including Likewise, precious gemstones (e.g. cut and polished diamonds, emeralds), precious metals (e.g. gold, silver, and platinum) and consumer hydrocarbons (e.g. petrol, diesel and natural gas)-are of a type commonly, nonmineral crystals such as opals) are sometimes sold to consumers.